BEIR: A Heterogenous Benchmark for Zero-shot Evaluation of Information Retrieval Models: Related Work and Background

-MultiReQA \cite{guo2020multireqa} consists of eight Question-Answering (QA) datasets and evaluates sentence-level answer retrieval given a question.MultiReQA only tests a single task (question to answer-sentence retrieval) and five out of eight datasets are on retrieval from Wikipedia.
-Further, MultiReQA evaluates retrieval over rather small corpora: six out of eight tasks have less than 100k candidate sentences, which benefits dense retrieval over lexical as shown previously in \cite{reimers2020curse}.
+To our knowledge, \beir is the first broad, zero-shot information retrieval benchmark.
+Existing works \cite{guo2020multireqa, petroni2020kilt} do not evaluate retrieval in a zero-shot setting in depth, they either focus over a single task, small corpora or on a certain domain.
+This setting hinders for investigation of model generalization across diverse set of domains and task types.
+MultiReQA \cite{guo2020multireqa} consists of eight Question-Answering (QA) datasets and evaluates sentence-level answer retrieval given a question.
+It only tests a single task and five out of eight datasets are from Wikipedia.
+Further, MultiReQA evaluates retrieval over rather small corpora: six out of eight tasks have less than 100k candidate sentences, which benefits dense retrieval over lexical as previously shown \cite{reimers2020curse}.
 KILT \cite{petroni2020kilt} consists of five knowledge-intensive tasks including a total of eleven datasets.
 The tasks involve retrieval, but it is not the primary task.
 Further, KILT retrieves documents only from Wikipedia.